pingcap/docs-tidb-operator/en/aggregate-multiple-cluster-monitor-data.md

 [Thanos](https://thanos.io/design.md/) is a high availability solution for Prometheus that simplifies the availability guarantee of Prometheus.

-Thanos provides [Thanos Query](https://thanos.io/components/query.md/) component as a unified query solution across Prometheus.
-You can use this feature to solve the problem of aggregating monitoring data of multiple clusters.
+Thanos provides [Thanos Query](https://thanos.io/tip/components/query.md/) component as a unified query solution across multiple Prometheus clusters.
+You can use this feature to aggregate monitoring data of multiple TiDB clusters.

 ## Configure Thanos Query